rajdnp/rajdnp/README.md

 - 👀 I’m interested in .NET Development.
 - 🌱 I’m currently learning new Technologies.
 - 💞️ I’m looking to collaborate on .NET
-- 📫 Reach me on rajesh.dnp01@gmail.com and linkedin.com/rajdnp
+- 📫 Reach me on rajesh.dnp01@gmail.com and [Connect with me on LinkedIn](linkedin.com/rajdnp) 🤝

 <!---
 rajdnp/rajdnp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.